 Deakin assumes no responsibility for persons relying on 'indicative course fees' to calculate the total future cost of their course.

 Graduates of this course will find employment opportunities in a broad range of organisations or will be able to pursue freelance or self-employment opportunities.
 The course provides professional development opportunities for those already employed in publishing, education, library services as well as published authors.
 Throughout the course, students will be exposed, not just to knowledge of writing and literature, but also to practices and ways of understanding writing as a cross-disciplinary activity which intersects with other creative and communication fields in digital, promotional and multimedia landscapes.

 To qualify for the award of the Graduate Diploma of Writing and Literature a student must successfully complete 8 credit points of study comprising:

-- A minimum of up to 4 credit points from Group 2
+- A minimum of at least 4 credit points from Group 2

 Group 1 Electives

 |ALL702||Criticism of Literature for Children: A Variety of Approaches |

 |ALW732||Fiction Writing: Story, Structure and Starting Out |